Muterra/doc-golix/spec.md

 4. Verify length is correct for properly formatted file
 5. (The following steps may be done in parallel)
     + GDXX status check
-        1. If static GUID for the in-verification GDXX already exists at persistence provider, check passes; continue (new state identical to old state if rest of verification passes)
+        1. If static GHID for the in-verification GDXX already exists at persistence provider, check passes; continue (new state identical to old state if rest of verification passes)
-        2. If static GUID for the in-verification GDXX exists within an existing debinding chain, check fails; issue NAK
+        2. If static GHID for the in-verification GDXX exists within an existing debinding chain, check fails; issue NAK
-        3. If the in-verification GDXX has a chain length greater than one, and the persistence provider does not have at least one target GUID in storage, check fails; issue NAK
+        3. If the in-verification GDXX has a chain length greater than one, and the persistence provider does not have at least one target GHID in storage, check fails; issue NAK
     + GDXX reference check
-        1. Verify at least one target GUID exists at persistence provider
+        1. Verify at least one target GHID exists at persistence provider
-        2. Verify binder GUID matches author GUID (for GOBS, GOBD, GDXX) or recipient GUID (for MEPR, MPAK, MPNK)
+        2. Verify binder GHID matches author GHID (for GOBS, GOBD, GDXX) or recipient GHID (for MEPR, MPAK, MPNK)
     + Binder retrieval
         1. Verify binder exists at persistence provider
         2. Retrieve binder's identity file